riddledbatz/riddledbatz/README.md

    , >> a bit about me  !- >>

-  i go by edward !! . pronouns pagee has a lot more about that !  ii am a fictkin !! doubles ,,,,,,,,, iwc pleaase ^_^ .
+  i go by edward !! .  ii am a fictkin !! doubles ,,,,,,,,, iwc / whatever my page says pleaase ^_^ . moore about that on my pronouns page if you wanna check it out its linked !! hehe

   ︵︵︵ I HAVE THE MOST GORGEOUS BOYFRIEND EVER !!!!!!
 HII JON!!HIIHII !
 I LOVE YOU !!
 I LOVE YOU !!  :3 mmyy best friend ever and thhe best partner a boy could ask for hhe is my world and i tend to bring it up a lot ..ggeulp ILOVE HIM WITH ALL MY HEART !!
-ILOOVE HIMSO MUCUH
+ILOOVE HIMSO MUCUH  ILOVE YOU EERIE ^_~

   ╭─────────────────────────────────────────╮